iot-bus/iot-bus-nesemu/README.rst

 ROM
 ---
-This NES emulator does not come with a ROM.
+This NES emulator does not come with a ROM (game).
 Please supply your own and flash to address 0x00100000.
 You can use the flashrom.sh script as a template for doing so.
 You can download ROMs from multiple locations on the web.

 Copyright